City Council of Seville: Mayors

 The Mayor is elected by the members of the plenary among its members the day the new municipal corporation is formed after the local election, and has a mandate for the 4-year duration of the elected body.
 If the Mayor leaves office ahead of time a new voting may take place among the plenary members in order to invest a new mayor (meanwhile, another local councillor, conventionally the first deputy mayor, may act as acting Mayor).
-Until January 2022 the Mayor was Juan Espadas.
-He resigned to concentrate on his candidacy for President of the Regional Government of Andalusia.
-He was replaced by Antonio Muñoz.
+The current mayor, elected on 28 May 2023, is José Luis Sanz of the PP.

 City hall

 The city hall is located at the Plaza Nueva, 1, in the city centre.
 The building, whose construction started in 1521, features a distinctive plateresque style.